 Rita Goldstein, PhD

-Chief, Neuropsychoimaging of Addiction and Related Conditions Program, and Professor of Psychiatry, and Neuroscience
+Chief of Neuropsychoimaging of Addiction and Related Conditions Program; Mount Sinai Professor in Neuroimaging of Addiction

 Rachel Yehuda, PhD

 Director, Center for Psychedelic Psychotherapy and Trauma Research, Vice Chair, Veterans Affairs for Psychiatry, Mental Health Director, Bronx Veterans Affairs Medical Center, and Professor of Psychiatry, and Neuroscience